 Hello!
-My name is Shawna Pereira… I have been a resident of Cabbagetown for the last 9 years and have recently dawned the “yellow scarf” as the organizer for our annual Cabbagetown Forsythia Festival, held rain or shine the 1st Sunday of May in Wellesley Park.
+My name is Shawna Pereira … I have been a resident of Cabbagetown for the last 10 years and have recently dawned the “yellow scarf” as the organizer for our annual Cabbagetown Forsythia Festival, held rain or shine the 1st Sunday of May in Wellesley Park.

 I’m a freelance photographer that loves shooting weddings, births and families.
-I’m a mom to an 8 year old little girl named Nyla.
+I’m a mom to a 9-year old-girl named Nyla.
 My husband’s name is Ashley (and yes, he is a man with a girls name).
 We live on the quiet and quirky street of Salisbury Ave…the street that is ONE WAY, for only half the street.